-College can be costly these days as tuition rates continue to rise steadily year over year.
+College can be costly as tuition rates continue to rise steadily year after year.
 For many parents, a 529 plan is the preferred way to save for college.
 Total investments in 529 plans topped $328 billion through the first half of 2018, with the average account balance reaching $24,153.

 Among the chief benefits of 529 plans are tax-deferred growth and tax-free withdrawals when savings are used for qualified education expenses.
 These plans also offer more generous annual contribution limits for savers.
-As of 2019, individuals can contribute up to $15,000 per 529 plan, per child without triggering gift tax.
-The contribution amount doubles for married couples filing a joint return.
+As of 2020, individuals can contribute up to $15,000 per 529 plan per child without triggering the gift tax (same as it was in tax years 2018 and 2019).
+The contribution amount doubles for married couples.

 With those advantages, the possibility that there are disadvantages of 529 plans may not cross parents' minds.
 However, there are some potential downsides to be aware of.